 Salesforce Connect operates on the same fundamental principle as custom objects in Salesforce; the only distinction is that external objects use data that is present in another system.
 The external object creates a connection between itself and the system holding the object’s data.

-To access external objects, Salesforce Connect requires a variety of authentication settings.
+To access external objects, SF Connect requires a variety of authentication settings.
 With the help of the following adaptors mentioned below, Salesforce Connect offers a variety of choices for connecting an external data source to itself:

 1) Cross-Org Adapter